US Open champion Osaka withdraws from French Open with injury - France 24

 The US Open, normally the final Grand Slam in a season, was just the second major to be played in 2020 after the Australian Open in January.

-The COVID-19 pandemic brought tennis to a halt along with the rest of global sport, with Wimbledon cancelled completely and Roland Garros moved from its usual May start to September 27-October 11.
+The Covid-19 pandemic brought tennis to a halt along with the rest of global sport, with Wimbledon cancelled and Roland Garros moved from its usual May start to September 27-October 11.

-Unlike the US Open, organizers at Roland Garros will admit fans, although it was announced Thursday that the number of spectators will be limited to 5,000 per day.

 © 2020 AFP